-If you lived in Luxembourg instead of United States, you would:
+If you moved to Luxembourg from the United States, you would:

 MAKE 47.5% MORE MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Luxembourg, that number is $77,900.00 per capita.

 Category: United States vs. Luxembourg GDP

 BE 50% LESS LIKELY TO BE LIVING WITH AIDS